Back to All Events

 With Medium Raw now ready to be served, James is embarking on touring (backed by Marmolejo and drummer Joey Rudisell) that will take him through the U.S. and return him to Europe, where he has developed an enthusiastic fan base, for dates in the Netherlands, France, Germany, the Czech Republic, Austria, Germany, and Denmark.
 Like the rambling bluesmen of old, whose repertoires would mutate from night to night, James says audiences should expect him to work some new wrinkles into his songs on stage: “I’m trying to play dress-up with this record on the road.
 You never know what it’s going to be wearing.
 It depends on what thrift store we get to.”

 Early James' gritty and authentic new album, 'Medium Raw', is his most compelling work to date.
-Hear his signature, sly storytelling and powerful vocal delivery on ‘Medium Raw’ available January 10.
+Hear his signature, sly storytelling and powerful vocal delivery on ‘Medium Raw’ available now.
 Produced by Dan Auerbach.
 Recorded at Buddy Jackson’s Honky Château.

 Roots Rising is a new Struthers Library Theatre concert series focusing on original American roots music.
 The series aims to build community and inspire creativity by presenting nationally recognized blues, country, folk, bluegrass, and Americana artists.
 Join us in our mission to connect friends, families, and neighbors with affordable, high-quality entertainment.
 The series consists of ticketed main-stage events and free Sally’s Encore Theatre Bar events.
 Sponsored by Warren Concert Association.